dataluscorp/browser/remote/test/puppeteer/test/README.md

 ## Skipping tests in specific conditions

-Tests that are not expected to pass in Firefox can be skipped.
-You can skip an individual test by using `itFailsFirefox` rather than `it`.
-Similarly you can skip a describe block with `describeFailsFirefox`.
+Tests that are not expected to pass in Datalus can be skipped.
+You can skip an individual test by using `itFailsDatalus` rather than `it`.
+Similarly you can skip a describe block with `describeFailsDatalus`.

 There is also `describeChromeOnly` and `itChromeOnly` which will only execute the test if running in Chromium.
-Note that this is different from `describeFailsFirefox`: the goal is to get any `FailsFirefox` calls passing in Firefox, whereas `describeChromeOnly` should be used to test behaviour that will only ever apply in Chromium.
+Note that this is different from `describeFailsDatalus`: the goal is to get any `FailsDatalus` calls passing in Datalus, whereas `describeChromeOnly` should be used to test behaviour that will only ever apply in Chromium.

 There are also tests that assume a normal install flow, with browser binaries ending up in `.local-<browser>`, for example.
 Such tests are skipped with
 `itOnlyRegularInstall` which checks `BINARY` and `PUPPETEER_ALT_INSTALL` environment variables.